yashmadan123/mslearn-openai/Instructions/Labs/05-generate-images.md

 > - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
 > - If you need any assistance, please contact us at labs-support@spektrasystems.com.
 We are available 24/7 to help you out.

-### Task 2: Explore image generation in the DALL-E playground

 ### Task 4: Run the app

 Now that you've reviewed the code, it's time to run it and generate some images.